 Just Not Sports often have a hard time taking these gloves off so if there are grips on the edge, it would be great.
 The material on the palm areas can easily become discolored.
 Not a big deal for me though.

-Another pair of gloves for mountain biking I love is this INBIKE Cycling.
+Another gloves for mountain biking I love is this INBIKE Cycling.
 Just Gloves bought these before the GEARONIC TM and they are just slightly under that pair.

 Justgloves.me biked a lot without appropriate gloves so my fingers and palms suffered from terrible numbness and the issue was getting worse every day.
 I switched to a pair of gel gloves but the symptoms continued.